farhanmustar/windows-config/README.md

 choco install crystaldiskmark crystaldiskinfo -y
 ```

-# Not recommended
+# Optional Setup
+## Use paegent for ssh auth.
-optionally can configure git to use sshkey from putty. (but https should be good enough. git got save credential)
+optionally can configure git to use sshkey from putty. (but https should be good enough. git use windows credential manager)
   - note that thare is bug to add new server to known host in terminal. need to manually ssh using putty and accept in gui.
 Set env variable GIT_SSH to pagent.
 ```